At Berkshire Hathaway meeting, Warren Buffett to field questions on growth, dividend and succession

 He may also discuss Berkshire’s difficulty in making major acquisitions, though owning high-yielding U.S. Treasuries helps Berkshire deploy its cash.

-“That those guys could make 5-1/2% risk-free on the short end of the curve would tell you there are a lot of unattractive things out there,” said Cole Smead, chief executive of Smead Capital Management in Phoenix.
+“That those guys could make 5-1/2 per cent risk-free on the short end of the curve would tell you there are a lot of unattractive things out there,” said Cole Smead, chief executive of Smead Capital Management in Phoenix.

 Later, Berkshire will consider six shareholder proposals that Buffett opposes on topics such as climate, diversity and China.